 Example for Healing Justice focus:

 - Read The New Jim Crow with your meeting using the Study Guide

 - Host public education events featuring films such as Broken on all Sides and The House I Live In.

 - Start writing or visiting people who are incarcerated; support returning citizens

 - Lobby your local representatives for prison reform

 AFSC invites Quaker congregations everywhere to join in the effort to help transform the U.S. criminal justice system from one focused on crime and punishment to one focused on moving from harm to healing.
 Quaker meetings and churches are encouraged to learn more about issues of mass incarceration, engage their local communities in the issue, establish relationships with those directly affected, and advocate for just policy.

-Quaker churches and meetings can help support the end of the conflict in Israel/Palestine by considering the issue as a meeting and participating in several activities.
+Quaker churches and meetings can help support the end of human rights abuses in Israel and Palestine by considering the issue as a meeting and participating in several activities.

 AFSC is asking meetings/churches to partner with us on supporting immigrants with ally work.
-Included below are several resources to assist meetings in learning how and why this is such an important part of the movement for immigrant justice.
-We suggest you start by looking at the document What Quaker Meetings can do to support the movement for Immigrant Justice.
+Included below are 5 things your congregation can do to support immigrant justice.
 Consider taking a few of these ideas back to your meeting's Peace and Social Concerns Committee to consider working on together.